 To recap, while both horns and ribbons offer several real benefits, they each introduce different problems.

 Ribbons are very light and, as a result, very fragile and expensive.
 Horns are excellent in audio dispersion and are affordable, but can be very tiring to listen.
 That said, we recommend ribbons for audio enthusiasts whose main priorities are detail resolution and delicacy.
 However, please note that buying tweeters or any other devices by type is not always a good idea, any type can sound poorly and so your best bet is to actually listen to the devices before buying.

-While we would recommend ribbon tweeters for most uses except for large environments such as churches or auditoriums, the fact os the matter is that any type of tweeter can sound poorly depending on several factors.
-So, use the above a general guide to determine which type of tweeter is right for you.
+While we would recommend ribbon tweeters for most uses except for large environments such as churches or auditoriums, the fact of the matter is that any type of tweeter can sound poorly depending on several factors.
+So, use the above general guide to determine which type of tweeter is right for you.
 Find as many different brands as you can stand to audition and then choose based on what you hear.
-That’s is always the best way to go about it.
+That is always the best way to go about it.
 Good luck!